Built in, not bolted on.

 - Right to erasure: Delete data on request

-- Breach notification: 72 hours to report
+- Breach notification: 72 hours from becoming aware (Art.
+33)

 - Data Processing Agreements with all processors